 Each evening just as the sun is setting guests can make their way to the charming and characteristic lobby to mingle and have canapés The main building is also where dinner is served every night.
 After dinner, guests can relax next to a large fire while relaxing (or dozing off) to the sound of crackling firewood.

-Room service is also available if guests don’t want to leave the comfort of their room for the night or have a romantic evening in.
+Room service is also available if guests don’t want to leave the comfort of their room for the night or have a romantic evening.
 We got so caught up with the sunset one night that we couldn’t be torn away from Robben Island.
-The wonderful staff at Tintswalo graciously brought us some snacks to the room without us even asking, so that we could catch the views with no stresses.
+The wonderful staff at Tintswalo graciously brought us some snacks to the room without us even asking, so that we could catch the views with no stress.

 We were incredibly impressed by the attentiveness, care, and mood of every single staff member at Tintswalo.
 Every member here cared about making each and every guest happy from morning to night.
 My favorite personal touch was the messages written in seashells we received every day from the housekeeping staff, had me smiling every time!